-Up to December 31, 2012, we had subsequently settled a portion of the outstanding amounts due from related companies at September 30, 2012, amounting to RMB11.8 million by cash and RMB580.2 million by bank promissory notes.
-As of December 31, 2012, RMB378.1 million of the amounts due from our related companies that were past due as of September 30, 2012 have been settled by bank promissory notes, which we believe are of relatively low default risk.
-Among the RMB378.1 million that has been settled as of December 31, 2012, RMB265.0 million was by Huachen Group and RMB100.6 million was by Brilliance China Group.
+Up to January 31, 2013, we had subsequently settled a portion of the outstanding amounts due from related companies at September 30, 2012, amounting to RMB11.8 million by cash and RMB684.8 million by promissory notes issued by banks and financial institutions.
+As of January 31, 2013, all of the amounts due from our related companies that were past due as of September 30, 2012 have been settled by promissory notes issued by banks and financial institutions, which we believe are of relatively low default risk.
+Among the settled balance as of January 31, 2013, RMB266.0 million was by Huachen Group, RMB192.8 million was by Brilliance China Group and RMB12.5 million was by Dongfeng JV.

-After [•], we expect to continue to have amounts due from our related companies generated from the ongoing engine sales to our related companies.
+After Listing, we expect to continue to have amounts due from our related companies generated from the ongoing engine sales to our related companies.
 We intend to strive to reduce the level of past due balances from our related companies through frequent negotiations and communications with them and by more strictly enforcing our credit policy.
-For further details, please see "Relationship with our Controlling Shareholders and Huachen" and "Connected Transactions" in this document.
+For further details, please see "Relationship with our Controlling Shareholders and Huachen" and "Connected Transactions" in this prospectus.